 The provisions of this statement are effective for fiscal years beginning after June 15, 2016 with earlier adoption encouraged.
 This standard is meant to improve financial reporting by clarifying the financial statement presentation requirements for certain component units.
-The City is still determining the impact, if any, this statement will have on the financial statements.
+At present the City has no activities that fall under this standard.